KasparEtter/ef1p/pages/email/email.md

 According to [RFC 6186](https://tools.ietf.org/html/rfc6186#section-4), mail clients should cache the resolved hosts until they can no longer establish a connection or user authentication fails.
-When either of this happens,
+When either of these happen,
 mail clients are supposed to fetch the `SRV` records of the same `_service` again.
 Mail clients may not switch from IMAP to POP3 or vice versa without the user's consent.